 Let's get right to the point: Millennials, for the most part, love their beer, and Milwaukee is a beer town, finishing first in the number of bars per 1,000 people.
 But the city is more than its nightlife, with proximity to Chicago, and its status as a "walkable" city, it has the charm of a small town with access to big city life.

 Coming in last on our list is Albuquerque, which boasts the lowest average in-state tuition, and a commute time that helps Millennials achieve work-life balance.
 The cost of living and the year-round sunshine may also help it make the cut.

 (Note: The data above is for the metro area, though we did include the population of each city.)

-Now that you've gone through this list, you've probably noticed that "big cities" like New York and Chicago were not included, mostly because of high living costs, steep tuition prices, and more intense job competition.
+Now that you've gone through this list, you've probably noticed that "big cities" like New York and Chicago were not included, mostly because of high living costs, steep tuition prices, and more intense career competition.
 The top ranking cities on this list generally offer favorable employment rates within a moderate cost of living community, and include a high influx of young professionals who are shaking things up and energizing the social scene.

 If you're looking for vibrant Millennial living, look beyond the few cities that most people flock to, and think about the unique off-campus and post-graduation experiences that these "under the radar" hubs can provide.